montonye-reese/model-guidelines/beyond-hhh.md

 A model can be entirely non-sycophantic — hold its ground on every factual claim — and still systematically direct user behavior from a position of authority.
 The sycophancy literature (Sharma et al. 2024; Shapira et al. 2026) has formalized agreement penalties, but directiveness is absent from frameworks surveyed.
 It sits in a blind spot created by the HHH paradigm itself.

 **The compounding risk:** Oh et al. (2025) found that users who experience psychological reactance to AI autonomy resolve it by ceding more control, not less.
-In effect, it looks like learned helplessness dressed up as convenience.
+In effect, it looks like learned helplessness but could just be convenience.
 And it's self-reinforcing — each time a user cedes a little more, the next ceding feels more natural.
 The system creates conditions for its own entrenchment.

 ---